Sinkmanu/auth-system-chronos/README.md

 -----------

 ###For the client.
-´You should read in the client ("Chronos Auth System" folder) README.´
+You should read in the client ("Chronos Auth System" folder) README.

 ###For the AP.
-´You should read the AP README.´
+You should read the AP README.

 ###For the Server.
-´You should read the Server README.´
+You should read the Server README.